 Crowdie is a type of soft Scottish cheese that has been made here for centuries.
 You’ll sometimes see Cranachan called Crowdie instead, as it’s likely this is what it was originally made with.

 So our challenge was, how do we create the perfect balance of these to make an amazing Cranachan dessert?
-Well, one of the best things about this dessert is that it’s all about your own taste and what you have available.
-So although we’ve laid out our own version of a traditional Cranachan recipe, you’re sure to find yourself adjusting it to your own taste too.
+Well, one of the best things about this dessert is that itβs all about your own taste and what you have available.

-Things you’ll need to make Cranachan
+Things Youβll Need to Make Cranachan

 - Large bowl to mix everything together